MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/create-deploy-marketing-pages.md

 4. When you are satisfied with the design, check it for required content and technical errors by selecting **Check for Errors** in the command bar.
 If a problem is found, read the description, address the issue, and try again until the page passes the error check.

 5. Select **Save** in the command bar.
 Your page is now verified and saved in your system, but is still not available on the web.
-Select **Go Live** to publish it by using the portal capabilities for Dynamics 365, where it will be made available at a public URL.
+Select **Go Live** to publish it to your Dynamics 365 Portal, where it will be made available at a public URL.
 You are now ready to start promoting it by including links to it in your marketing email messages, banners, social-media posts, and other marketing initiatives.

 More information: [Design your digital content](design-digital-content.md)